DJing laptops don’t require high-end specs, and most of us already own a reliable laptop that can run a DJ software smoothly.

 DJing requires a lot of this quickly accessible memory, but not as, let’s say, music production or video editing.

 For this reason, I would say to ideally have no less than 8GB of RAM in a laptop for DJing.
-I chose to go for 8GB of RAM in my newest laptop, and it runs fluid as anything.
+I chose to go for 8GB of RAM in my newest laptop, and it runs as fluidly as anything.

 32 vs. 64-bit OS